 Updated April 2026.
 Our editorial process compares access, fees, liquidity, downside, and investor fit before any outbound platform link appears on the page.

-Arrived fits investors who want property ownership-style exposure and possible rental income, while Groundfloor fits investors who specifically want loan-driven yield and shorter expected durations.
+Arrived fits investors who want property-level exposure and can accept long hold periods.
+Groundfloor fits investors who specifically want loan-driven income and shorter expected durations.

 Download the alternative investment decision matrix.